playdunjin-byte/modguide/dunjin-modding-detailed-reference.md

 `relicSpawnGate` (array of rarity strings, e.g. `["epic","legendary"]`) — restricts which relic rarities this hero can find, from every source that draws from the relic pool (shop, event rewards, treasure, camp).
 The engine's single relic-spawn choke point checks this field, so declaring it covers every source automatically.

 - Must be a non-empty array; each entry one of the six rarities.
 Unrecognized entries are rejected; duplicates are silently deduped.
-- `startRandomRelic` goes through the spawn gate; `startRandomCommonRelic` and Rat King's tribute-event relic grant bypass it and always hand out a common relic.
+- The one exception is `startRandomCommonRelic`, which ignores the gate and always grants a common relic at run start (e.g. a hero gated to `["epic","legendary"]` with this flag still starts with one common). `startRandomRelic`, event relics and every other grant respect the gate.

 ### 5.5 Hero-only string field